-A symbolic representation of spiritual truths, growth and healing
+A symbolic representation of spiritual truths, growth, and healing

 The caduceus has turned up in many varied disguises over the millennia, since pre-Babylonian times.
-In the CE era the fabled wand or rod, the caduceus, was portrayed being carried by Hermes in Greek myths as psychopomp (carrier of the dead to the underworld) and by Mercury in Roman mythology as a messenger of the gods (a muse).
+In the CE era the fabled wand or rod, the caduceus, was portrayed as being carried by Hermes in Greek myths as a psychopomp (carrier of the dead to the underworld) and by Mercury in Roman mythology as a messenger of the gods (a muse).
 A modified caduceus is associated with Aesculapius, the Greek god of healing.
-His symbol was a rough hewn staff with a single snake entwining it.
+His symbol was a rough-hewn staff with a single snake entwining it.

 We can view this symbol as a triad of components.
 We have used simple human terms to infer or imbed the qualities inherent in this symbol.
-The three parts could be summarized as three innate human qualities, but that they also contain a much larger grander idea, that of a spiritual reality:
+The three parts could be summarized as three innate human qualities, but they also contain a much larger grander idea, that of a spiritual reality:

 a single line: integrity (the staff),

 a wavy or curved line(s): flexibility (the snake) and